-So to sum up so far, the formal problem of vision is to go from I to a scene description S or more generally, an action A. We'll put a prime on S, i.e. S' to distinguish our estimate of a scene attribute from its actual value S.
+2. The visual system has various goals (make decisions, estimates, descriptions, actions...) based on components in the underyling structure (S).
+I.e. to go from I to a description (or decision, estimate, etc.) S or more generally, an action A. We'll put a prime on S, i.e. S' to distinguish our estimate of a scene attribute from its actual value S: